MoeweX/geobroker/README.md

 ```

 To start the Server, run the main method of *de.hasenburg.geobroker.server.main.Server.java*.
-A very simple client can be started by running *de.hasenburg.geobroker.client.main.SimpleClient.java*.
+A very simple client can be started by running *de.hasenburg.geobroker.client.main.SimpleClient.kt*.

 ## Usage of Code in Publications